mongodb-partners/Leafy_Hospital_Microsoft_genAI_resources/README.md

 **Generative AI for workflow automation,** featuring vector search capabilities and RAG-based chatbots for intelligent information retrieval;
   * The repo includes the chatbot code which takes three different contexts into consideration
+      * The chatbot code has been modified to work as a standalone python code.
+Thus, hardcodings are used.
+It uses there different collections to give three different contexts to the chatbot.
+      * RAG_collection consists of cancer related guides and documents which is stored as vectorised chunks using the pdfDataBot.py code.
+The chunks similar to the question asked are vector searched and provided as "Context section" to the chatbot.
+      * Patients collection contains patients basic information like name, age etc. and presented to chatbot as "Patient Info".
+      * Reports collection contains the details of each visit of teh patient and the details gathered during the same.
+The last 10 visits information is summarised using LLM and provided to the chatbot as "Patient history".
   * The repo also includes the code to add documentation to MongoDB Atlas by chunking, vectorising the chunks and inserting into a MongoDB collection
       * The pdfDataBot.py is a streamlit application and needs to be invoked by running the command - "streamlit run pdfDataBot.py"